kfahn22/Wordle-Simulation/README.md

 ### draw()
 Draws the game board and prints statistics re how well the bot did.
 Plays a game for each target answer.
+Calls startOver() after each game.
+Ends the simulation once a game has been played for every target word.

 ???
 I am not sure what the first for loop is doing.
+Is it a monte carlo simulation?

 allGreen (boolean), initialized T, updated if one of characters is incorrect completed (boolean), initialized F, updated if round = 6